catchorg/Catch2/docs/contributing.md

 Commits should be small and atomic.
 A commit is atomic when, after it is applied, the codebase, tests and all, still works as expected.
-Small commits are also prefered, as they make later operations with git history, whether it is bisecting, reverting, or something else, easier.
+Small commits are also preferred, as they make later operations with git history, whether it is bisecting, reverting, or something else, easier.

 _When submitting a pull request please do not include changes to the